FleaRex/PersonalBlog/_posts/2018-10-20-marioKart.md

 //EXAMPLE OF THIS SITUATION//

 Now don't use the coin (unless you need the coins that is)!
 This protects you from a ghost from stealing your defensive item! **AND** as a bonus you know whoever had the ghost has gotten a coin instead of something better.

-## Information gathering

-When you're in first, looking forward doesn't give you anywhere near enough information.
-You get to see the track ahead and any obstacles that have been left by other players.
-You don't get to see any of the other players.

-You do have three options for keeping tabs on the other players:
-1) The minimap
-2) Screen-watching
-3) Looking behind you

-**The minimap:** Super easy to use.
-Gives you great information on when the next blue shell is and your lead on the next player.

-//MINIMAP PICTURE//

-**Screen-watching:** Unless you're playing online, your biggest competition will be on the screen right next to you.
-You want to watch the player in second, particularly checking for the items that they have.
-If they don't have any red shells, then you are free to play more aggressively.
-You can throw items backwards or use them up to get new items!

-//SPLIT SCREEN PICTURE//

-**Looking behind you:** A bit trickier than the other two options.
-You lose all vision forward.
-What you get in return is good information about any incoming projectiles.
-Nothing hurts more than being hit by a green shell.
-Note this is only useful if the other players are close enough behind you to see them.

-//BEHIND YOU PICTURE//

-## Know the map

-## Most importantly

-If someone good is doing something that seems illogical, ask them why they're doing it.
-It could change everything!